featurehub-io/featurehub-javascript-sdk/README.md

 #### Supported feature state requests

 * Get a raw feature value through the following methods:
+  - `feature('FEATURE_KEY').value` returns whatever the value of this type is as an `any` type.
+This function is generic so you can use `const colour = feature<string>('FEATURE_COLOUR').value` for instance and it will support Typescript generic typing.
   - `getFlag('FEATURE_KEY') | getBoolean('FEATURE_KEY')` returns a _boolean_ type feature value - _true_ or _false_.
 Returns  _undefined_ if the feature does not exist or not of _boolean_ type.
 Alternatively use `feature('FEATURE_KEY').flag`
   - `getNumber('FEATURE_KEY')` returns a _number_ type feature value or _undefined_ if the feature does not exist, or its value not of number type, or feature has no default value.
 Alternatively use `feature('FEATURE_KEY').num`.
   - `getString('FEATURE_KEY')` returns a _string_ type feature value or _undefined_ if the feature does not exist, or its value not of string type or feature has no default value.
 Alternatively use `feature('FEATURE_KEY').str`.
   - `getRawJson('FEATURE_KEY')` returns a raw json feature value represented as _string_ or _undefined_ if the feature does not exist, or its value not of JSON type or feature has no default value.
 Alternatively use  `feature('FEATURE_KEY').rawJson`.